matt-42/iod/README.md

 ==========================

 The IOD library enhances C++14 meta programming with a symbol based paradigm.
-It provides a compile-time a way to introspect objects and generate code matching their data structures.
+It provides a compile-time way to introspect objects and generate code matching their data structures.
 It also contains few utilies built with symbol meta-programming.